 As with all our workshops, the Reach Out sessions are of the same high standard – we simply allow for additional support and resources during these activities so that participants can have the best possible time, in line with their requirements.
 Parents, carers and buddies are all welcome to attend if the child would like them to.
 In addition to our Reach Out sessions we also programme in Family days and community sessions.

 The relaxed and friendly atmosphere of these sessions has proven hugely successful, with some young people having coming back time and time again over the course of three years!

-Reach Out is kindly funded by Hampshire County Council’s Short Breaks grant scheme, Inspiring You.
+Reach Out is kindly funded by Hampshire County Council’s Short Breaks grant scheme and Children in Need.
 Annually Making Space applies for funding which finances a year worth of workshops at a time.
 Any upcoming workshops will be advertised under our what’s on section under courses.

 What is the Gateway Card?
 The Gateway Card is free and will give you access to activities, play schemes and buddy schemes available through the short breaks programme.
 There are many benefits including access to a range of short break activities

 Who is the Gateway Card for?
 The Gateway Card is for children and young people (aged 0-19) who have a disability and additional needs and may require support to participate in leisure and recreation activities.
 Gateway card holders must live in Hampshire and/or attend a school in Hampshire (excluding Portsmouth, Southampton and the Isle of Wight as they have similar schemes).

 We know that visiting a new place can be a bit nerve racking so to make you feel more comfortable about your visit to Making Space we commissioned a Visual Story.
 Made by local photographer Tom Langford and Reach out participant Jack Halsall we hope this helps you feel more comfortable about your visit.
 Please click here to view our Visual Story.